Maximum Entropy Random Walks: the Infinite Setting and the Example of Spider Networks with their Scaling Limits: Introduction

 \section{Introduction}

-The most popular way to randomly explore a given locally finite graph $G$, without any further information, is to assume that the walker sitting at a node of out degree $k$ jumps onto any neighboring node with uniform probability $1/k$, and that independently at every time .This Markov process is called a Generic Random Walk (GRW) and this choice among all the random walks we can consider is that maximizing the entropy production at each step.
+The most popular way to randomly explore a locally finite graph $G$ without any additional information is to assume that a walker at a given node jumps to any neighboring node chosen uniformly at random, and does so independently at each time step.
+This stochastic process is known as a Simple Random Walk (SRW), or, as referred to in \cite{ref19}, a Generic Random Walk (GRW).
+This choice, among all possible random walks, can be justified by its property of maximizing entropy production at each step.
+Following many classical references, such as \cite{woess_2000}, we shall refer to a random walk on a graph simply as a Markov chain.\\

-The concept of entropy introduced by Ludwig Boltzmann 1870s is fundamental in the fields of Statistical Physics and Thermodynamics but also in the field of Information Theory developed by Claude Shannon in the 1940s.
+\textbf{{Entropy rate of a random walk.}} The concept of entropy, introduced by Ludwig Boltzmann, is fundamental in the fields of Statistical Physics and Thermodynamics.
+Similarly, the field of Information Theory, developed by Claude Shannon in the 1940s, also recognizes the importance of this quantity.
 We refer to their groundbreaking papers \cite{Boltz,Shannon}.
-Here, all we need to known is that the entropy of a distribution $\mu$ on a countable set $E$ is defined by

-When $X$ is a random variable on $E$, the quantity $H(X)$ has to be understood as the entropy of the distribution of $X$.
-Besides, if $N={\rm card}(E)$ is finite, the maximum of $H(\mu)$ is achieved when $\mu$ is the uniform probability measure on $E$ and it is equal to $\ln(N)$.
-Regarding the Markov chain theory on a countable state space $E$, a quantity of particular interest is the entropy rate

-where $\mu_n$ denotes the distribution of the Markov chain trajectory $(X_0,\cdots,X_{n})\in \mathcal C_n$.
-When the latter is irreducible and positive recurrent, $h$ does not depend on the distribution of $X_0$ and it can be written from its invariant probability measure $\pi$ and its transition kernel $(p(x,y))_{x,y\in E}$ as
+Here, all we need to know is that the entropy of a distribution $ \mu $ on a countable set $ V $ is defined by $H(\mu) = -\sum_{x \in V} \mu(x) \ln(\mu(x))$.
+When $X$ is a random variable on $ V $, $ H(X) $ represents the entropy of the distribution of $ X $.
+Besides, if $ \text{card}(V) = N $ is finite, the maximum value of $ H(\mu) $ is attained when $ \mu $ is the uniform probability measure on $V$, and it equals $ \ln(N) $.
+Concerning Markov chains, the quantity of significant interest is the entropy rate $h$ (see \cite{khin,ref16} for instance).
+When $ (X_n)_{n \geq 0} $ is an irreducible and positive recurrent Markov chain on $V$, $ h $ is independent of the initial distribution and depends only on the invariant probability measure $ \pi $ and the transition kernel $ P $ :

-When the stochastic process is stationary, that is when $X_0$ is distributed as $\pi$, it has to be noted that the sequence in the right-hand-side of (\ref{rateentro}) is constant.
-Concerning Markov chain and entropy we refer to \cite{khin,ref16} for instance.
-Besides, since for an irreducible GRW on a finite lattice, the probability of finding the particle at node $x$ is proportional to the outer degree $d(x)$ in the stationary state, it comes